ferbaco86/react-calculator/README.md

 ## Running the project

+To get a local copy use this command on your terminal:

+### `git clone git@github.com:ferbaco86/react-calculator.git`

+Then run

+### `npm install`

-In the project directory, you can run:
+Now in the project directory, you can run:

 ### `npm start`